GeonYoon/eSharing/README.md

 npm install
 ```

-Create file to save keys for local development
+Create dev.js to save keys for local development
 ```
 cd config
 touch dev.js
 ```

 Create accounts in google devleoper console, Mlab, Stripe, and Sendgrid.

 Customize your own dev.js and copy each keys on he file.
 ```
 module.exports = {